MIND: Multi-rationale INtegrated Discriminative Reasoning Framework for Multi-modal Large Models: Experiments

 \subsection{Implementation Details}

-Following previous research settings, we adopt a T5-based encoder–decoder architecture~\cite{raffel2020exploring} and explore two model scales: Base (223M) and Large (738M).
+Following previous research settings, we adopt a T5-based encoder-decoder architecture~\cite{raffel2020exploring} and explore two model scales: Base (223M) and Large (738M).
 The model is initialized with FLAN-Alpaca weights~\cite{chung2024scaling}.
-Visual features are extracted using a frozen BLIP2-flan-t5-xxl~\cite{li2023blip} encoder, while image captions are generated by Qwen2.5-VL-72B~\cite{bai2025qwen2}.
+Visual features are extracted using a frozen BLIP2-flan-t5-xxl~\cite{li2023blip} encoder, while image captions are generated by frozen Qwen2.5-VL-72B~\cite{bai2025qwen2}.
 The learning rate and batch size are set to $8e^{-5}$ and 8.
 The hyperparameters $m$ and $\alpha$ are set to 0.2 and 1.
 The maximum input sequence length is 512.
-Considering the varying complexity of different datasets, the number of training epochs is set to 200 for ScienceQA-RAD, and 400 for A-OKVQA-RAD and M$^3$CoT.
+We use a fixed random seed of 42 during training.
+Considering the varying complexity of different datasets, the number of training epochs is set to 200 for ScienceQA-RAD, and 400 for A-OKVQA-RAD and M$^3$CoT-RAD.
 All experiments are conducted on eight 96GB NVIDIA H20 GPUs.